Sign In

 • Scout.
 As in "to scout out a location".
 Art Department will be heavily involved in location work

 • Hero Props.
-An item that is used throughout the film will have multiple copies made in case of damage or loss.
+An item that is used throughout the film will have multiple copies made incase of damage or loss.

 FAQ's